 What is Self-Punishment?

-Self-punishment can refer to many specific acts, but it generally means punishing oneself.
+Self-punishment can refer to many forms of specific acts, self punishing behaviors, but it generally means punishing oneself.
 In history, individuals used to whip themselves as a sign of penance and remorse.
-While we don’t see this type of self-punishment anymore, we do see people practice it in other ways.
+While we don’t see this type of self harm anymore, we do see people practice it in other ways.

 Emotionally, people engage in self-punishment with negative self-talk and self-criticism.
 Sometimes it is done in front of others, but the majority of the time it is done in the privacy of your mind.
-When they feel the need to punish themselves, they may talk down to themselves or beat themselves up over past experiences.
-This can seriously and negatively affect a person’s confidence.
+When they feel the need to self punish to themselves, they may talk down to themselves or beat themselves up over past experiences.
+This can seriously and negatively affect a person’s confidence and overall mental health.

 Why Do We Engage in Self-Punishment?

 To combat these feelings, you may emotionally beat yourself up.
-You may intentionally have a horrible time at the beach by looking for all the negatives.
+You may feel worse and may intentionally have a horrible time at the beach by looking for all the negatives.
 Or you may continually criticise yourself with phrases such as, “I can’t believe I’ve done this”, “What makes me special?”, or “I should have…”.

 Abundant punishment may unintentionally become a defence mechanism for many people.
-When approached with negative feelings, they may lash out with intense shame and self-retribution.
+When approached with negative feelings, they may lash out and punish themselves with intense shame and self-retribution.
 You can find more articles about the different effects of self-inflicted punishment that may help you, as well.

 Who Engages in Self-Punishment?

-The people that engage in self-punishment are often people who experience a profuseness of self-doubt or low self-esteem.
+The people that engage in these forms of self-punishment are often people who experience a profuseness of self-doubt or low self-esteem.
 Individuals who have experienced consistent criticism from outside sources are also likely to experience this disciplinary action.

 For instance, someone who encountered bullying in school may feel that they are not worthy of an easy life.
 They may intentionally isolate themselves from peers and family members as a way of showing their low value.
 When you have low self-esteem, combating self-punishing tendencies can be extremely difficult.
 You may have a hard time ignoring your inner voice.